MYavuzYAGIS/Automotive-Cybersecurity/notes.md

 - **Backbone:**

 General purpose for transporting ** data from one system to another**, generally packet data, `Gateway`s.
+So from one subsystem to another data transfer like from control data to safety data.

 - **Infotainment:**